brianadams2337/containerstore-demo/.changeset/shaggy-eels-provide.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Fix: Point "More"-button of mobile search results to search page
+Fix: "More"-button of mobile search results now leads to search page